Chris Curtis (fighter): Return from retirement and other organizations

 Curtis would, however, quickly return from retirement to defend his Z Promotions title in January 2020, defeating Darren Smith Jr. via corner stoppage at the end of the fourth.

-On April 14, 2020, it was announced that Curtis had came out of retirement and signed a multi-fight contract with ARES FC.
+On April 14, 2020, it was announced that Curtis had come out of retirement and signed a multi-fight contract with ARES FC.
 He was scheduled to make his promotional debut against Nassourdine Imavov at ARES FC 2 on April 3, 2020.
 However, the event was postponed due to the COVID-19 pandemic to take place on October 30, 2020, before being cancelled altogether.

-Curtis was scheduled to face Austin Vanderford on November 5, 2020 at Bellator 251.
+Curtis was scheduled to face Austin Vanderford on November 5, 2020, at Bellator 251.
 However, Curtis had to pull out of the bout due to a positive COVID test and was replaced by Vinicius de Jesus.

-Curtis faced Kyle Stewart on January 30, 2021 at XMMA 1.
+Curtis faced Kyle Stewart on January 30, 2021, at XMMA 1.
 He won the bout via TKO in the third round.

-After winning the next two bouts against Juan Ramon Grano Medina at iKon Fighting Federation 6 via first round TKO and Jarome Hatch at Fierce FC 15 via TKO stoppage in the third, Curtis faced Kenny Robertson on July 30, 2021 at XMMA 2.
+After winning the next two bouts against Juan Ramon Grano Medina at iKon Fighting Federation 6 via first round TKO and Jarome Hatch at Fierce FC 15 via TKO stoppage in the third, Curtis faced Kenny Robertson on July 30, 2021, at XMMA 2.
 He won the bout via unanimous decision.

 Ultimate Fighting Championship

 Curtis was briefly expected to replace Deron Winn against Phil Hawes on day's notice at UFC on ESPN 26 on October 9, 2021, but Hawes ultimately declined the bout.
 Nevertheless, the bout was later rebooked to take place at UFC 268 on November 6, 2021.
 Curtis won the fight via first-round knockout.

-Replacing Roman Dolidze on short notice, Curtis faced Brendan Allen on December 4, 2021 at UFC on ESPN: Font vs. Aldo.
+Replacing Roman Dolidze on short notice, Curtis faced Brendan Allen on December 4, 2021, at UFC on ESPN: Font vs. Aldo.
 He won the fight via technical knockout in round two.
 The win earned him a Performance of the Night bonus award.

 Curtis was then expected to face Dricus Du Plessis at UFC 273 on April 9, 2022.
 However, Curtis withdrew from the bout due to a wrist injury and was replaced by Anthony Hernandez.

 Curtis then faced Rodolfo Vieira at UFC on ESPN: Tsarukyan vs. Gamrot on June 25, 2022.
 He won the fight via unanimous decision.

 Curtis faced Jack Hermansson on July 23, 2022, at UFC Fight Night 208, replacing the injured Darren Till.
 He lost the fight via unanimous decision.

-Curtis faced Joaquin Buckley on December 10, 2022 at UFC 282.
+Curtis faced Joaquin Buckley on December 10, 2022, at UFC 282.
 He won the fight via technical knockout in round two.
+This fight earned him another Performance of the Night award.